 Use of Business Information Systems

-According to Inspired Techs, efficiency is essential, and information systems are the best way to ensure efficiency.
+Efficiency is essential, and information systems are the best way to ensure efficiency.
 Businesses rely on various types of information systems, including:

 - A transaction processing system (TPS) helps companies with many routine tasks.
 Transactions, such as the creation of paychecks and purchase orders, are part of day-to-day business operations.
 Using a transaction processing system requires users to interact with the system in real time.
 Because of this, users can access current TPS data, such as an account balance, at any time.